Structured and Abstractive Reasoning on Multi-modal Relational Knowledge Images: Experiments and Analysis

-To provide a more intuitive understanding of the effectiveness of our two-stage training pipeline, we present a case study in this section.
-Before SFT (stage 1), the model’s {\task} performance is notably poor, but undergoes marked improvement following SFT.
-The main experiments further reveal that the second-stage PA process delivers additional gains in {\task} accuracy.
-To identify where these improvements occur, we analyze the distribution of the model’s inference results after SFT and subsequent DPO training, as shown in Figure~\ref{figure::modality_and_case}(2).
-Our analysis shows that PA training in the second stage corrects a substantial proportion of erroneous outputs generated after SFT, although some errors persist in a small number of cases.
-Overall, the higher rate of corrected test predictions confirms a net improvement in model performance.
-Moreover, expanded case studies presented in Appendix \ref{appendix::case_study} demonstrate that the stage~2 PA not only increases answer accuracy, but also significantly reduces hallucinations in the CoT reasoning process.
-Meanwhile, as illustrated in Figure~\ref{figure::modality_and_case}(3), we assess the retention of Qwen2.5-VL-7B's commonsense knowledge at various stages using MMMU~\citep{yue2023mmmu}.
-The results show that two-stage training with {\task}-64K not only preserves but, in some domains—such as arts and business—even enhances commonsense knowledge.
-This demonstrates that {\task} capabilities can be effectively integrated into existing MLLMs, improving their performance while maintaining their commonsense reasoning abilities, which would be a win-win strategy.
-Further details of the commonsense knowledge retention are in Appendix~\ref{appendix::case_study}.
+As illustrated in Figure~\ref{figure::case}, we assess the retention of Qwen2.5-VL-7B's commonsense knowledge at various stages using MMMU~\citep{yue2023mmmu}.
+The results show that two-stage training with {\task}-64K not only preserves but, in some domains like arts and business, even enhances commonsense knowledge.
+Meanwhile, KGRPO demonstrates more pronounced retention and enhancement of common-sense knowledge compared to methods like DPO, which is a significant advantage of RL-based approaches.
+This demonstrates that {\task} capabilities can be effectively integrated into existing MLLMs, improving their performance while maintaining their commonsense abilities, which would be win-win.
+More commonsense retention experiments on TextVQA \cite{TextVQA} and OCRBench \citep{OCRBench} are in Appendix~\ref{appendix::case_study}.